OWASP/owasp-mastg/style_guide.md

 APKs are packed using the ZIP format.
 An APK is a variation of a JAR file [...]
 ```

+For commonly used file formats such as APK, IPA or ZIP, please do not refer to them as ".apk", ".ipa" or ".zip" unless you're explicitly referring to the file extension.

 ### Referencing Android versions

 Use the following format when referring to an Android version: Android X (API level YY).
 Usage of the descriptive name (Ex: Oreo) is discouraged.